5 min read

 Homelessness is continuing to rise in several cities, and it's estimated that 5% - 25% of homeless individuals have companion animals who live with them on the streets.
 Homeless shelters, food banks, and soup kitchens are not always able to provide pet food and supplies for their clients’ four-legged friends, and it can be challenging for homeless pet parents to keep their beloved furry family members fed.
 That's where Feeding Pets of the Homeless comes to the rescue!

 Each year during Give a Dog a Bone Week, the nonprofit Feeding Pets of the Homeless brings together over 200 donation sites across the country to help address this problem.
-This year, Give a Dog a Bone Week is from August 7 through August 13 and aims to raise donations of pet food and supplies for the companion animals of unhoused individuals.
+Give a Dog a Bone Week occurs on the first full week of August, meaning this year, it runs from August 4 through August 10, and aims to raise donations of pet food and supplies for the companion animals of unhoused individuals.

 Let's take a look at this furbulous organization and all they do for our furry pals!